Fall Daynard Lecture: Linda Rivas, Executive Director and Managing Attorney, Las Americas Immigrant Advocacy Center

 Executive Director and Managing Attorney, Las Americas Immigrant Advocacy Center

-For details and registration, please visit law.northeastern.edu/news-events/daynard.
+For details, please visit law.northeastern.edu/news-events/daynard.

-Rivas is also a co-founder of the Borderland Immigration Council (BIC), a local Texas group of attorneys, activists and advocacy groups formed to help address the dire situation of due process abuses, family separation and abuse of discretion that immigrants and refugees face during the course of their legal immigration cases.
+Rivas is also the co-founder of the Borderland Immigration Council (BIC), a local Texas group of attorneys, activists and advocacy groups formed to help address the dire situation of due process abuses, family separation and abuse of discretion that immigrants and refugees face during the course of their legal immigration cases.

 Rivas was born in Mexico and raised in El Paso, Texas, from the age of 4.
 She attended The University of Texas at El Paso and completed her studies with a bachelor of arts in psychology with a minor in legal reasoning.
 She earned her JD at Loyola College of Law in New Orleans.
 During law school, Rivas clerked with the US Department of Justice, Executive Office of Immigration Review.
 At the beginning of her career, Rivas advocated for children in the child welfare system as an attorney ad-litem.
 She went on to become the West Texas VAWA (Violence Against Women’s Act) manager for the Texas Civil Rights Project in El Paso.